-Additional criteria for nominating NJHS candidates:
+Additional criteria for nominating NJHS/NHS candidates:

-- Students need to have attended ICS for one full semester. - Students with multiple disciplinary incidents will not be considered for nomination. - Any suspension will preclude a student from nomination. - Students must have fulfilled, or be actively fulfilling, the school requirement for community service hours.
+- Students need to have attended ICS for one full semester. - Students with multiple disciplinary incidents will not be considered for nomination. - Students must have fulfilled, or be actively fulfilling, ICS requirements for community service hours.

 A list of eligible students is provided to middle school and high school teachers for review and input.
 Those lists are then passed on to the Faculty Council for final selection.
-ICS administration reserves the right to deny the approval of any nominee for disciplinary or character issues.
+ICS Administration reserves the right to deny the approval of any nominee for disciplinary or character issues.